-The process can take anywhere from two to eight years, and asylum applicants do not receive government support and are ineligible to work at least for the first five months in the United States.
-Once an asylum seeker’s case has been pending for 150 days, they can apply for work authorization.
-The application process for work authorization can take another three months, though at times, has taken nearly one year.
-Once an asylum seeker receives work authorization, they are eligible to apply for a social security number.
+The asylum process can take anywhere from six weeks to five years, and applicants are not eligible to receive government support or to work for at least the first five months they are in the U.S. Once an asylum seeker’s case has been pending for 150 days, they can apply for work authorization, which can take several months to a year to receive.

 If an affirmative application is not granted by the asylum office, the case is referred to the immigration court for removal proceedings.
-There, the applicant will have another opportunity to present their case to an immigration judge in adversarial proceedings.
-The government does not provide an attorney, so most applicants represent themselves with very little knowledge of the complexity of immigration laws.
+There, the applicant will have another opportunity to present their case to an immigration judge.
+The government does not provide an attorney, so many applicants represent themselves, putting them at a distinct disadvantage when facing government lawyers and complex immigration laws.

-If an asylum seeker is eventually granted asylum status, they may be eligible for some state and federal benefits, as well as the right to petition for immediate family members abroad or in the United States.
+If a person is eventually granted asylum status, they may be eligible for some state and federal benefits, as well as the right to petition for immediate family members abroad or in the U.S.

-After one year, asylees may apply for a green card (lawful permanent resident status).
+After one year, asylees may apply for lawful permanent resident status (a green card).
 Once that is granted, they must wait four years to apply for citizenship.
-Neither residency nor citizenship is guaranteed; at either point in the process, the asylee can still face deportation.
-In other words, the only safe immigration status is U.S. citizenship.
+Neither residency nor citizenship is guaranteed; at any point in the process, the asylee can still face deportation (for example, in case of a criminal conviction or other legal issue).
+Ultimately, the safest immigration status is U.S. citizenship.